sajawalferoze/Saji_miniJob/README.md

-hi habib and chachu azkar
+hi habib and chachu azkar hows you doing